darwinrecreant/sansar-scripting-guide/docs/simple-scripts.md

 namespace Templates
 {

-  public class ScriptLibraryTemplate : SceneObjectBase {
+  public class ScriptLibraryTemplate : LibraryBase
+  {

     [Tooltip("Enable responding to events for this script")]